zhengyup/tp/docs/UserGuide.md

 (GUI).
 If you are a swift typist, **LetsGetHired** can streamline your internship tracking faster than many standard GUI-based tools available.

-### Purpose of this guide
+### Purpose
-This user guide is designed to help you get started with the LetsGetHired Intern Tracker, a powerful tool for managing your internship applications.
+This User Guide is designed to help you get started with the LetsGetHired Intern Tracker, a powerful tool for managing your internship applications.
 Whether you are a tech-savvy student or a professional looking to land that dream internship, this guide is here to assist you every step of the way.